 Everyone comes to college with differing ability levels, financial resources, and health histories.
 Regardless of your background and needs, the University has accommodations for whatever your special circumstance might be —you just have to reach out and ask.
 Be honest and challenge yourself to gather the resources that you know will help you succeed.
 By advocating for yourself whenever possible, you can create a learning environment geared toward success.
-Pepperdine's Office of Student Accessibility, Student Care Team, Office of Financial Aid, Office of Intercultural Affairs, and Office of the Chaplain are great resources to become familiar with.
+Pepperdine's Office of Student Accessibility, Student Care Team, Office of Financial Aid, Office of Intercultural Affairs, and Hub for Spiritual Life are great resources to become familiar with.

 Furthermore, never underestimate the goodwill of your professors.
 During my freshman year, I suffered a concussion two weeks before finals.
 This presented a pretty significant problem—I had to figure out a way to successfully finish out the semester while dealing with nasty head trauma.
 By communicating with my professors about my situation, I was able to gain extended deadlines, class notes from my peers, and some welcomed understanding.
 Additionally, the Office of Student Accessibility provided me with resources that ensured my academic standing could be protected while my brain healed.